Chasbrot/OpenFestivalManager/README.md

 npm run devstart

 ## Description
-A webbased organisation tool for small festivals ("festl" in austrian).
+A webbased ordering tool for small festivals ("festl" in austrian).
 It manages food and drink orders for service personal.
 Automatically send food orders to assigned stations and tracks the order.

 ## Requirements
-- MySQL Database
+- MySQL Database, Nodejs
 - Server (Laptop or Desktop PC)
 - Interfaces for the stations (Tablets or Laptop prefered)
 - Smartphones for service personal (min.
 6" recommended)
 - Good WiFi coverage (2.4 GHz recommended)
+- Secured and protected Wifi

 ## Installation
 Clone Repo to Server and start webservice with: node app.js<br>